WenjieWu-Sci/FLArE/backgrounds/scripts/README.md

 The other scripts are used to produce the inputs histograms for the background studies.
 These are saved in a ROOT filed and accessed by the generator class in Geant4.
-* `make_fluence_histos.C`: produces 2D projections of the muon fluences, with a focus on the FPF entrance.
+* `make_muon_fluence_histos.C`: produces 2D projections of the muon fluence rates, with a focus on the FPF entrance.
 * `make_muon_flux_histos.C`: produces the muon flux at the FPF entrance, binned in slices along the x-axis.
+* `make_neutron_flence_histos.C`: produces the 2D xy projection of the neutron fluence rate at the FPF entrance.
 * `make_neutron_flux_histos.C`: produces the neutron flux at the FPF entrance, binned in slices along the x-axis.

 ### Samples